H4HWV2011/msjarvis-public-docs/discipline/what-is-polymatmatic-geography.md

 Polymathmatic geography is expansive, but it is not without borders.
 It explicitly declines certain uses and recognises kinds of truth it cannot safely formalize:

 - It is not a universal metalanguage that can exhaust or adjudicate all other ways of knowing.
 Some forms of knowledge—esoteric teachings, trauma testimonies, sacred mysteries that communities name as closed—may not be modeled, embedded, or ledgered without doing violence, and the discipline treats those boundaries as part of the geography.
 - It is not a neutral optimization toolkit for any actor who wants to “improve efficiency.”
 When its methods are used to plan, route, or predict, they are answerable to questions of justice, covenant, consent, and harm, not only to performance metrics.

 There are situations where polymathmatic geography should *not* be applied, or should be applied only with great caution.
 These include:

 - Contexts in which communities have clearly refused datafication or formal mapping of particular relations (for example, certain kinship structures, confessions, or ritual practices).
 - Emergencies where the time needed for braided, participatory practice would delay life‑saving action, and simpler, established protocols already exist and are trusted.
 - Projects whose primary aim is extractive—surveillance, targeted manipulation, speculative land or data enclosure—even if they could technically be framed as “entangled spaces.”

 As a discipline, polymathmatic geography treats these limits as substantive commitments, not as afterthoughts.
 Knowing when *not* to model, simulate, or intervene is part of its method, and any instrument built under its name must carry clear conditions under which it may be refused, rolled back, or turned off by the people whose worlds it touches.

+### Planetary counter‑geometries and distant centers

+Within this lens, large geopolitical and corporate formations—BRICS, the G7, global platforms, and asset managers—appear as **planetary‑scale geometries of power and extraction**.
+They redraw the maps of capital, logistics, and data, but often leave localities as interchangeable nodes in someone else’s strategy rather than as worlds with standing in their own right.

+BRICS, for example, can be read as an attempt to construct a **global counter‑geometry** against dominant Western maximopolies and megaopolies by:

+- building new financial institutions that pool capital away from Western centers;
+- developing cross‑border payment systems and CBDC “bridges” that bypass dollar‑centric rails;
+- experimenting with shared, possibly commodity‑linked digital settlement units as alternatives to U.S.‑anchored reserves.

+From a polymathmatic perspective, however, a BRICS‑led system does not automatically solve the problem of extraction; it may simply change which distant center holds the map.
+If regions like Appalachia are still treated as generic resource or logistics nodes in a planetary design, the **failure of accountability** remains: the effective “where” of decisions stays far from the counties and councils that bear the consequences.

+Polymathmatic geography is interested in how such planetary counter‑geometries might one day federate with **community‑first geometries**, but its design commitments remain local and downward‑facing: accountable to hollers, neighborhoods, congregations, and councils, not to distant dashboards—whether those sit in New York, Beijing, Brasília, or Johannesburg.